frisbro303/signDNE_python/README.md

-# Signed Aria DNE Calculator
+# Signed Aria DNE CLI

 This tool calculates the Signed DNE for 3d meshes.
 It provides options for visualization and customization of the calculation parameters.